mnavarrocarter/mnavarro.dev/content/posts/yubikey-your-life.md

 ### What is GPG?

 GPG stands for Gnu Privacy Guard, which is an implementation of the OpenPGP message format defined in [RFC 4880](https://tools.ietf.org/html/rfc4880).
-Basically, it's a way of doing public-key (asymmetric) cryptography.
+Basically, it's a clever way of doing public-key (asymmetric) cryptography.

 GPG has widespread use in the Linux community, and it is used with a multitude of purposes.
 Package repositories sign files and sha-sums with their keys to ensure that nobody tampers with the package contents.
 Wistleblowers send encrypted messages using their keys via email to their trusted contacts.
 Sysadmins authenticate with consoles in remote machines using their keys, and can grant access to others by signing sub keys.
-Ddevelopers sign code contributions to prevent malicious impersonation.
+Developers sign code commits written by them to prevent malicious impersonation.

 ### How does GPG work?

 In GPG, everything starts with a **master key**.
-This is the most important file of your keyring, and it is meant to be kept absolutely secret and off your machine, preferrably in an encrypted USB.
+This is the most important file of your keyring, and it is meant to be kept absolutely secret and off your machine, preferably in an encrypted USB.

 How do you use your key if is not in your computer then?
 Well, this is where the concept of subkeys comes into play.
-Subkeys are just private keys drived from your master, crafted specially for handling specific tasks.
-The most common setup is that you have a subkey for authentication purposes, another for signing and a last one for encryption.
+Subkeys are just private keys derived from your master, crafted specially for handling specific tasks.
+The most common setup is that you have a subkey for each of the three most common security operations:  authenticating, signing and encrypting.

-Traditionally, GPG keys are stored in your computer.
-But Yubikeys are so amazing that they allow you to store three keys inside them and proctect them with a PIN.
+Traditionally, GPG private keys were stored in your computer.
+But Yubikeys are so amazing that they allow you to store three keys inside them and being able to retrieve them by using a PIN.
 So if you need to encrypt or sign something, or authenticate against a remote machine, you can use your Yubikey and keep your keys safe.

 Pretty nifty, huh?